 Chinese Provinces that issued machine struck coins, from 1900s to 1950s

 China has a great history of over 5000 years.
 It was only the last 100 years when the country fell apart due to its corrupted internal affairs as well as foreign invaders coming into the country, virtually tearing the country apart.
+This is known as the century of humiliation.
 It took well over half a century to reunite the messed up country.
-New coining technology started to infiltrate into the country.
-Within this short period of time, China has struck virtually thousands of different varieties of coins if you account for all provinces.
+New coining technology started to flow into the country.
+Within this short period of time, China has struck virtually hundreds, if not thousands of different varieties of coins if you account for all provinces.
+Pretty remarkable when coins were cast not just too long ago.
 Some cities or provinces were created, some were dissolved.

 Chinese coins can be a real challenge to collect as Chinese characters may turn off people who find them difficult to read.
 Dates are dated in sexagenary cycle.
 For more information, please read here: Sexagenary Cycle.
 I have added a table at the end.
-Even the English spelling of the provinces can be off putting as they were spelt in Wade-Giles.
+Even the English spelling of the provinces can be different as they were spelt in Wade-Giles and not resemble pinyin.
 On top of that, with so much counterfeits cranked out every minute, it makes collecting Chinese coins totally undesirable.
-However, never assume that genuine Chinese coins are cheap - try looking for a crown size or dollar sized silver coins.
-Let me know if you can find any undamaged example, (even if low grade) to be sold under 100 dollars.
-Update: from the middle of 2010, most dollar sized silver coins have struck the 1,000 dollar mark in XF-UNC condition.

 Within this chaotic period of time, China's coinage has seen fascinating designs as well as how they battled with metal issues as there were copper shortage that they faced.
-In Eastern part of China, a lot of the provinces imported Korean 5 fun coins to be overstruck as 10 cash.
+In Eastern part of China, some provinces imported Korean 5 fun coins to be overstruck as 10 cash.
+These could have been the work of fraudulent crooks.
 Some coins were struck with lower copper content till the colour difference became obvious.
 When copper content is lowered, more tin or lead is usually added, making the coin look more yellowish.

 Zhejiang 10 cash over Korean 1902 5 fun | Hubei 10 cash over Korean 1898 5 fun |